 What Is Capacity?

-But what will happen then to the 2150 or so people who are currently in Wardship?
+But what will happen then to the 2000-3000 people who are currently in Wardship?
 Over the next few years they will have their cases reviewed and their capacity assessed.
 Many of them will be found to have capacity and will be released from Wardship.
 Capacity is simply my ability to make decisions for myself and is not a general state of mind.
 Instead, it relates to my ability to make a specific decision at a specific time.
 I might be able to make a decision about an investment in the morning, but not in the afternoon.
 I might not be able to make financial decisions at all, but might be well capable to deciding where to live and who I wanted to live with.
 Clearly, I would need some kind of support, but what exactly?

 Capacity and Decision Making

-Decision Making Assistance and a Personal Care Decision
+Decision Making Assistance

-Co-Decision Making and a Financial Decision
+Co-Decision Making

 It is important to know that I can have capacity even when I am losing my memory.
 I might make a decision in the morning and forget it by the afternoon.
 It is still a valid decision and I am entitled to make it, even when it is an unwise decision by the standards of other people.
-I have not forgotten my decision to buy Prize Bonds, but that does not matter.
-It would have been a valid decision even if I had forgotten it.
-If I had decided to buy shares in Tesla instead, or put the money on a horse, it would have been an equally valid decision.

 Why Would I Need a Decision Making Representative?